Vinomo4/Phishing-Websites-Classification/README.md

 ## Architecture

-The files contained on this repository are:
+The files contained in this repository are:

 * [`R Code`](./Code.Rmd) with all the hyperparameters tunning and CV for each one of the used techniques.
 * [`Kernel file`](./Kernels.R) containg all kernel functions used by the *kernlab* library.